-It is generally agreed that acute episodes of depression require several months or longer of sustained pharmacological therapy beyond response to the acute episode.
-It is unknown whether or not the dose of WELLBUTRIN XL needed for maintenance treatment is identical to the dose needed to achieve an initial response.
-Patients should be periodically reassessed to determine the need for maintenance treatment and the appropriate dose for such treatment.
+It is generally agreed that acute episodes of depression require several months or longer of antidepressant drug treatment beyond the response in the acute episode.
+It is unknown whether the dose of WELLBUTRIN needed for maintenance treatment is identical to the dose that provided an initial response.
+Periodically reassess the need for maintenance treatment and the appropriate dose for such treatment.

 Dose Adjustment in Patients with Hepatic Impairment

 In patients with moderate to severe hepatic impairment (Child-Pugh score: 7 to 15), the maximum dose of WELLBUTRIN is 75 mg per day.
 In patients with mild hepatic impairment (Child-Pugh score: 5 to 6), consider reducing the dose and/or frequency of dosing [see Use in Specific Populations (8.7), Clinical Pharmacology (12.3)].